Renaldo Major: National team career

 In 2011, Major won a bronze medal with the USA Basketball Men's Pan American Games Team.

 Personal

 Major is the son of Natline Jones and the late Ronald Major, and has one brother, Amir, and three sisters, Latoye, Amira and Ashing.
+His father worked as a security guard for the University of Chicago for twelve years and died of a stroke in May 2008.

+Growing up, Major was primarily interested in playing baseball until he witnessed Michael Jordan's failed baseball career.